 On July 6, 1969, Dover International Speedway hosted the “Mason-Dixon 300,” the first NASCAR event held in the First State.
 Then known as Dover Downs International Speedway, 10,509 race fans turned out on a breezy, summer afternoon to see Richard Petty take the first checkered flag by a whopping six laps over the next closest finisher.

 The track quickly became the premier home for motorsports in the mid-Atlantic region, as Dover continues to serve as the racing capital of the world twice each year and Delaware’s only top professional-level sports venue.
 Fans from all 50 states, and many foreign countries, attend every race weekend in Dover.
 The economic impact of the two NASCAR event weekends on the region is approximately $94 million annually.

-BUY TICKETS FOR MAY 3-5 AND OCT.
+BUY TICKETS FOR THE OCT.
 4-6 NASCAR WEEKENDS HERE

 ORDER 50TH ANNIVERSARY MERCHANDISE HERE